nim-works/nimskull/doc/contributing.rst

 * Creating a new module.
 * Adding an overload to an already overloaded proc.
 * Adding new default parameters to an existing proc.
-It is assumed that you do not use Nim's stdlib procs's addresses (that you don't use them as first class entities).
+It is assumed that you do not use |NimSkull|'s stdlib procs's addresses (that you don't use them as first class entities).
 * Changing the calling convention from `nimcall` to `inline` (but first RFC https://github.com/nim-lang/RFCs/issues/396 needs to be implemented).
 * Changing the behavior from "crashing" into some other, well documented result (including